luptior/comm_dpop/readme.md

 ##Updated to use Python3

-##sending and receiving message
+##Sending and receiving message
 sending message function is in agent\
 receiveing message function is in utility.listen_func

 ##To-Do-List
 1, working on the ability to process msg by parts\
-2, choose different types of connection speed
+2, choose different types of connection speed(under construction in network)\
+3, will update to use a separate object communcation layer like other dcop packages uses